Open-S2/s2-tilejson/s2-tilejson-spec/1.0.0/README.md

 OPTIONAL.
 String.
 Default: `"fzxy"`.

-Mercator: Either `"xyz"` or `"txyz"`.
+Mercator: Either `"xyz"`, `"txyz"`, or `"tms"`.
 The global-mercator (aka Spherical Mercator) profile is assumed. if a `t` is attached to the beginning of the xyz spec, the tiles are time based.

 S2: May be `"fzxy"` or `"tfzxy"`.
 This stands for `face`-`zoom`-`x`-`y`.
 If a `t` is attached to the beginning of the xyz spec, the tiles are time based.